Nadwey/PSMove-Clicker/README.md

 This program was primarly made for ADOFAI, but you can use it as a mouse.

 Btw I'm not responsible for breaking your PSMove (it shouldn't happen as long as you keep force above -10)
+Also, don't set the force to 0...
+Bad things will happen

 ## How do I use it?